 The Imaging Mass Cytometry Laboratory provides cancer researchers with high-dimensional imaging analysis of tumor tissue samples at subcellular resolution.

-The laboratory is equipped with a Fluidigm Hyperion Imaging System that performs high-dimensional proteomics analysis of fresh-frozen tissues, tissue microarrays, smeared cells and formalin-fixed, paraffin-embedded tissue.
+The laboratory is equipped with a Fluidigm Hyperion Imaging System that performs high-dimensional proteomics analysis of fresh-frozen tissues, tissue microarrays, smeared and formalin-fixed cells, paraffin-embedded tissue.

-In addition to the tissue slides analysis, our laboratory has implemented the technology for multiplex proteomics characterization of rare circulating tumor cells isolated from cancer patients’ blood samples.
+In addition to the tissue slides analysis, the laboratory has implemented this technology for multiplex proteomics characterization of rare circulating tumor cells (CTCs) isolated from cancer patients’ blood samples.
 This helps to better understand the role of CTCs in the metastatic spread of a disease and to study drug resistance and mutational switchover.

-We work with researchers to design customized metal-label antibody panels, validate the panels, and optimize the staining protocols.
-We also maintain a state-of-the-art data analysis pipeline for quantitative data analysis of high-dimensional, single-cell data generated by our laboratory.
+We work with researchers to design customized metal-label antibody panels, validate those panels, and optimize the staining protocols.
+The Imaging Mass Cytometry Laboratory also maintains a state-of-the-art data analysis pipeline for quantitative data analysis of high-dimensional, single-cell data.